11 Best Places to Visit in California in Winter

 6. San Francisco

 If you don't mind a little rain (or a lot, depending on the year), the winter is a great time to visit San Francisco.
-This sophisticated city boasts fabulous cultural attractions and things to do such as museums, theaters, gourmet restaurants, and upscale shopping centers.
+This sophisticated city amazes you with its wide array of cultural attractions and things to do such as museums, theaters, gourmet restaurants, and upscale shopping centers.

 Winter weather in San Francisco ranges from mild sunny days to heavy rain.
 In December and January, the average high temperatures are in the high 50s Fahrenheit, and it rains an average of eight days out of the month.
 In February, it starts to get slightly warmer with the first signs of spring (cherry blossoms) on the way.

-On those chilly Northern California winter days, visitors can wander through the art galleries of the SFMOMA (Museum of Modern Art) in downtown San Francisco or the de Young Museum in Golden Gate Park, where magnolias and camellias bloom during wintertime.
-In a glorious setting overlooking the Golden Gate Bridge and the bay, the Palace of the Legion of Honor presents a fine arts collection along with temporary exhibits.
+On those chilly Northern California winter days, you can wander through the art galleries of the SFMOMA (Museum of Modern Art) in downtown San Francisco or the de Young Fine Arts Museum in Golden Gate Park, where magnolias and camellias bloom during wintertime.
+In a glorious setting overlooking the Golden Gate Bridge and the bay, the Legion of Honor presents a fine arts collection along with temporary exhibits.

-For those visiting San Francisco with kids, the California Academy of Sciences in Golden Gate Park and the innovative exhibits of the Exploratorium are not to be missed.
+If you are visiting San Francisco with kids, the California Academy of Sciences in Golden Gate Park and the innovative exhibits of the Exploratorium are not to be missed.
 The Aquarium of the Bay at Pier 39 keeps kids busy discovering colorful underwater scenes.
-Barking sea lions hang out at the nearby Pier 39 docks, a favorite stop for many youngsters.
+Sea lions hang out at the nearby Pier 39 docks.
+Youngsters may get the giggles when watching the marine mammals' floppy movements or listening to their loud barking sounds.

 During the holiday season, it's fun to go shopping at Union Square in downtown San Francisco.
-Brimming with festive ambience, the square is decked out with a giant Christmas tree and an ice-skating rink.
-All the department stores and boutiques around Union Square present marvelous holiday window displays during Christmastime.
-The upscale designer shops on Maiden Lane and Grant Avenue also feature enchanting holiday windows.
+A giant Christmas tree and festive lights decorate Union Square, which also sports an ice-skating rink.
+All the department stores and boutiques around Union Square, as well as on the nearby Maiden Lane and Grant Avenue, present enchanting window displays during Christmastime.

 7. Yosemite National Park